AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/analysis/rfm-analysis.md

 ---
 title: Recency, Frequency, Monetary (RFM) Analysis
-description: Learn how to set up a dashboard that will allow you to segment your customers by their recency, frequency, and monetary rankings.
+description: Learn how to set up a dashboard that allows you to segment your customers by their recency, frequency, and monetary rankings.
 exl-id: 8f0f08fd-710b-4810-9faf-3d0c3cc0a25d
 ---
 # RFM Analysis

-In this article, we demonstrate how to set up a dashboard that will allow you to segment your customers by their recency, frequency, and monetary rankings.
+This article demonstrates how to set up a dashboard that allows you to segment your customers by their recency, frequency, and monetary rankings.
 RFM analysis is a marketing technique that takes customer behaviors into account to help you determine segmentation for outreach.
+It accounts for three aspects:

-It takes three aspects into account: Recency in how recently a customer purchased from your store, Frequency in how often they purchase from you, and Monetary in how much the customer spends.
+* Recency in how recently a customer purchased from your store
+* Frequency in how often they purchase from you
+* Monetary in how much the customer spends

 ![](../../assets/blobid0.png)

-The RFM analysis is only able to be configured if you have the [!DNL MBI] Pro plan on the new architecture (for example,if you have the "Data Warehouse Views" option under the "Manage Data" menu).
+The RFM analysis can only be configured if you have the [!DNL MBI] Pro plan on the new architecture (for example, if you have the "Data Warehouse Views" option under the "Manage Data" menu).
 These columns can be created from the "Manage Data > Data Warehouse" page.
 Detailed instructions are given below.

 ## Getting Started

-You will need to first upload a file containing just a primary key with the value of one.
-This will allow the creation of some necessary calculated columns for the analysis.
+You need to first upload a file containing just a primary key with the value of one.
+This allows the creation of some necessary calculated columns for the analysis.

-You can leverage this [help center article](../importing-data/connecting-data/using-file-uploader.md) as well as the image below to format your file.
+You can use this [help center article](../importing-data/connecting-data/using-file-uploader.md) and the image below to format your file.

 ## Calculated Columns